 How to use the Revive network

 Access to Revive units is made via either RFID card or the web app.
 All units can be accessed via the web app, which is free and accessible from a standard web browser, with a one-off cost for the RFID card.

 Revive allows any RFID card to be registered to access the network’s points, including TfL’s Oyster card and those from other networks.

 All Revive charge points can be found on Zap-Map by using the network filter.
 This can be used on the desktop and mobile apps, and displays only those points available to use by Revive customers.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.

-The Revive network has been set up by local authorities in Bristol, Bath, and the surrounding areas, and operated by GeniePoint, using the national network’s access systems and back-office.
+The Revive network has been set up by local authorities in Bristol, Bath and the surrounding areas, and is operated by GeniePoint, using the national network’s access systems and back-office.